wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 - `KEY_VALUE` any key value pair
 - `NOTE` just like `KEY_VALUE`, emphasizing that the value is a note or message
 - `HEADING` single highlighted text, written in a larger font, used as a section heading
 - `PARTY_INFO` providing structured information about third-party data (for example known e-shop)
+- `AMOUNT_CONVERSION` providing data about Money conversion
+- `UNKNOWN` fallback option when unknown attribute type is passed.
+Such attribute only contains the label.

 ### Subclassing WMTUserOperation